aptly-dev/www.aptly.info/content/doc/aptly/snapshot/merge.md

 Flags:

--   `-latest=false`: use only the latest version of each package
+-   `-latest`: use only the latest version of each package
--   `-no-remove=false`: don't remove duplicate arch/name packages
+-   `-no-remove`: don't remove duplicate arch/name packages

 Example: